quiquee/obc-docs/protocol-spec.md

 The parameters `function` and `args` point to the function implemented by the chaincode that the `Invoke` calls and passes the `args`.
 Similar behavior for the `Query` function.
 The `Query` function is not allowed to modify the state of the chaincode; it can only read and calculate the return value as a byte array.

 ### 3.3.2.1 Chaincode Deploy
-Upon deployed (chaincode container started), the shim layer sends a one time `REGISTER` message to the validating peer with the `payload` containing the `ChaincodeID`.
+Upon deploy (chaincode container is started), the shim layer sends a one time `REGISTER` message to the validating peer with the `payload` containing the `ChaincodeID`.
 The validating peer responds with `REGISTERED` or `ERROR` on success or failure respectively.
-The shim closes the connection and exits if receiving `ERROR`.
+The shim closes the connection and exits if it receives an `ERROR`.

-After registration, the validating peer sends `INIT` with the `payload` containing `ChaincodeInput` object.
-The shim calls `Invoke` function with the parameters from the `ChaincodeInput`, enabling the chaincode to perform any initialization, such as setting up the persistent state.
+After registration, the validating peer sends `INIT` with the `payload` containing a `ChaincodeInput` object.
+The shim calls the `Invoke` function with the parameters from the `ChaincodeInput`, enabling the chaincode to perform any initialization, such as setting up the persistent state.

 The shim responds with `RESPONSE` or `ERROR` message depending on the returned value from the chaincode `Invoke` function.
-If no errors, the chaincode initialization is complete and is ready to receive Invoke and Query transactions.
+If there are no errors, the chaincode initialization is complete and is ready to receive Invoke and Query transactions.

 ### 3.3.2.2 Chaincode Invoke
-On processing Invoke transaction, the validating peer sends `TRANSACTION` message to the chaincode container shim, which calls the chaincode `Invoke` function, passing the parameters from the `ChaincodeInput` object.
+When processing an invoke transaction, the validating peer sends a `TRANSACTION` message to the chaincode container shim, which in turn calls the chaincode `Invoke` function, passing the parameters from the `ChaincodeInput` object.
 The shim responds to the validating peer with `RESPONSE` or `ERROR` message, indicating the completion of the function.
-If `ERROR`, the `payload` contains the error message generated by the chaincode.
+If `ERROR` is received, the `payload` contains the error message generated by the chaincode.

 ### 3.3.2.3 Chaincode Query
-Similar to Invoke transaction, on Query transaction, the validating peer sends `QUERY` message to the chaincode container shim, which call the chaincode `Query` function, passing the parameters from the `ChaincodeInput` object.
-The `Query` function may return a value or an error, which the shim forwards to the validating peer using `RESPONSE` or `ERROR` message respectively.
+Similar to an invoke transaction, when processing a query, the validating peer sends a `QUERY` message to the chaincode container shim, which in turn calls the chaincode `Query` function, passing the parameters from the `ChaincodeInput` object.
+The `Query` function may return a state value or an error, which the shim forwards to the validating peer using `RESPONSE` or `ERROR` messages respectively.

 ### 3.3.2.4 Chaincode State
 Each chaincode may define its own persistent state variables.
-For example, a chaincode may create assets such as TVs, cars, stocks using state variables to hold the assets attributes.
+For example, a chaincode may create assets such as TVs, cars, or stocks using state variables to hold the assets attributes.
 During `Invoke` function processing, the chaincode may update the state variables, for example, changing an asset owner.
 A chaincode manipulates the state variables by using the following message types:

 #### PUT_STATE
-Chaincode sends `PUT_STATE` message to persist a key-value pair with the `payload` containing `PutStateInfo` object.
+Chaincode sends a `PUT_STATE` message to persist a key-value pair, with the `payload` containing `PutStateInfo` object.

 ```
 message PutStateInfo {